Greece, markets satisfied by EU-IMF Greek debt deal

 "When Greece has achieved, or is about to achieve, a primary surplus and fulfilled all of its conditions, we will, if need be, consider further measures for the reduction of the total debt," Schaeuble said.

-Eurogroup Chairman Jean-Claude Juncker said ministers would formally approve the release of a major aid instalment needed to recapitalise Greece's teetering banks and enable the government to pay wages, pensions and suppliers on December 13 - after those national parliaments that need to approve the package do so.
+Eurogroup Chairman Jean-Claude Juncker said ministers would formally approve the release of a major aid installment needed to recapitalize Greece's teetering banks and enable the government to pay wages, pensions and suppliers on December 13 - after those national parliaments that need to approve the package do so.

 The German and Dutch lower houses of parliament and the Grand Committee of the Finnish parliament have to endorse the deal.
 Losing no time, Schaeuble said he had asked German lawmakers to vote on the package this week.

-Greece will receive 43.7 billion euros in four instalments once it fulfils all conditions.
+Greece will receive 43.7 billion euros in four installments once it fulfils all conditions.
 The 34.4 billion euro December payment will comprise 23.8 billion for banks and 10.6 billion in budget assistance.

 Austrian Chancellor Werner Faymann welcomed the deal but said Greece still had a long way to go to get its finances and economy into shape.
 Vice Chancellor Michael Spindelegger told reporters the important thing had been keeping the IMF on board.